Search by Keyword

 John ends up being the focal point once again with his vivacious (albeit irritated) vocal delivery and driving rhythm guitar runs.
 His thumping Hammond organ also works well to fill out the sound in the absence of the piano and brass of the original.
 Paul's bass work is paired nicely with John's rhythm runs to give the song the excited drive it needs.
 Ringo pushes the song to the enthusiastic brink that it needs to take it 'over the top' with his relentless hi-hat sizzle, crashing cymbals and sometimes-rushed drum fills.
 His overdubbed cowbell is low enough in the mix not to be intrusive but high enough to be noticed.

 George Harrison's guitar work, on the other hand, can appear to be annoying after much repeated listening.
-Hindsight indicates that maybe he should have let the riff rest during the vocal verses like heard in the original version, but then again this may have been what made the song a stand-out on both the British and American albums they were included on.
+Hindsight indicates that maybe he should have let the riff rest during the vocal verses as heard in the original version, but then again this may have been what helped make the song a stand-out on both the British and American albums it was included on.
 All opinions aside, and all recording flubs aside, it is what it is and it worked.